datarobot/batch-scoring/README.rst

  keep_cols=<keep_cols>         Specifies the column names to append to the predictions.
 Enter as a comma-separated list. n_samples=<n_samples>         Specifies the number of samples to use per batch.
 Default sample size is 1000.
 For best results, set ``<n_samples>`` so that the packet size is under 3 MB. n_concurrent=<n_concurrent>   Specifies the number of concurrent requests to submit.
 By default, 4 concurrent requests are submitted.
-Set ``<n_concurrent>`` to match the number of cores in the prediction API endpoint. api_version=<api_version>     Specifies the API version, either V1 or V2.
-The default is V1. create_api_token              Requests a new API token.
+Set ``<n_concurrent>`` to match the number of cores in the prediction API endpoint. create_api_token              Requests a new API token.
 To use this option, you must specify the ``password`` argument for this request (not the ``api_token`` argument).
 Specifying this argument invalidates your existing API token and creates and stores a new token for future prediction requests. n_retry=<n_retry>             Specifies the number of times DataRobot will retry if a request fails.
 A value of -1, the default, specifies an infinite number of retries. delimiter=<delimiter>         Specifies the delimiter to recognize in the input .csv file.
 If not specified, the script tries to automatically determine the delimiter, and if it cannot, defaults to comma ( , ).